And this is Tony. Less of bitch.

 Tony's work in animation includes the Screen Australia-funded short film Ephemeral, which they wrote and directed/produced with animator Jongsu Oh.
 It screened at the 2008 Dendy Awards and won Most Innovative film.
 It premiered at Stuttgart Festival of Animated Film and was a finalist in the Best Animation category at the 2008 ATOM Awards and St Kilda Film Festival, and sold to television.
 In 2015, Tony's short animation Hole won Best Film and Best Screenplay at the 2015 Mardi Gras Film Festival's My Queer Career.
 It was a finalist and Australia’s representative film in the Iris Prize (UK), the world’s largest gay and lesbian short film prize.

 Risen received Screen Australia funding for a proof of concept and also for the development of the TV series, as part of the Hot Shots Plus initiative.
+In 2020, the film was invited to screen at the Slamdance Film Festival / ArcLight Cinemas Hollywood LA showcase "EMERGENCE: A Discovery of New Filmmakers".
+It was also selected for FIAPF-accredited Brussels International Fantastic Film Festival.

 Tony is also currently developing the animated series Bogan Moths and the feature film Rooted.